Skip to main content

 • Have GCSE English Language or English Literature and Maths at grade 4 or above, or grade C or above if awarded under the previous GCSE grading scheme, or Ofqual regulated Level 2 Functional Skills in Maths and English.

-• Be 17 years old or above at enrolment (minimum age for placements).
+• Be 17 years old or above within 3 months of enrolment on the programme (17 is the minimum age for placements).

 Offers will be subject to an interview and references.